 It shows critical metrics e.g., conversion rates, drop-offs, and key performance indicators, providing insights for businesses to analyze and optimize their funnel for higher revenue.

-- Optimizing user experience,
+- Optimizing the user experience

-- Increasing conversions,
+- Increasing conversions

-- Maximizing ROI,
+- Maximizing ROI

 What is Conversion Rate Optimization?

-- Choose the right metrics,
+- Identify the right metrics